CubeVi/CubeVi-Swizzle-Blender/doc/doc/usage.md

 Q: Clicking Device Connection shows "Connection Failed".

-A: Ensure OpenStageAI is open and the device is recognized.
+A: Ensure Cubestage is open and the device is recognized.

 Q: There are some black lines in the view.